 It's Called The "Sunshine Vitamin," But Can You Get Vitamin D Through A Window?

-The truth is, the body can produce vitamin D on its own.
+The body can produce vitamin D on its own.
 However, regular and adequate exposure to ultraviolet rays (like those found in certain UVB wavelengths of sunlight during certain times of the year at key latitudes and depending on your skin tone, how much you're wearing, your sunscreen coverage—you get the point, vitamin D from sun isn't as simple as it seems) is required to kick-start the process.
-But with key and essential roles in bone1, thyroid2, and immune3 health (to name just a few benefits), vitamin D seems to make the case for spending more time outdoors.*

 But for those who can't get outside as often as they'd like, there's a lot of curiosity around what exactly counts as sun exposure.
-Does putting your desk by a window count?
-Will taking a window seat on your daily commute give you a hint of vitamin D?
+Can you get vitamin D through a window?

 We consulted experts in nutrition science to see exactly how the sunshine-to-vitamin-D pipeline works, plus how much sun exposure is needed to support sufficient vitamin D status.